Our nationally accredited program has a full selection of offerings in studio art, visual arts education and art history.

 Walk-In Office Hours

 De Pree Art Center275 Columbia AvenueRoom 138Holland, MI 49423

 Hope by the Numbers

-98% of previous majors and minors in the art department ranked their experience as “good” or better.Learn about our degree programs
+98% of previous majors and minors in the Department of Art and Art History ranked their experience as “good” or better.Learn about our degree programs

 91% of art majors who graduated in 2015 are currently employed.See what our alums are up to

 With a low student-faculty ratio, you can be sure of positive interaction with our world-class faculty.Meet our faculty

 - 100%Visual Arts Education